VictoriaMetrics/VictoriaMetrics/README.md

   -promscrape.config.dryRun
     	Checks -promscrape.config file for errors and unsupported fields and then exits.
 Returns non-zero exit code on parsing errors and emits these errors to stderr.
 See also -promscrape.config.strictParse command-line flag.
 Pass -loggerLevel=ERROR if you don't need to see info messages in the output.
   -promscrape.config.strictParse
-    	Whether to allow only supported fields in -promscrape.config .
-By default unsupported fields are silently skipped -promscrape.configCheckInterval duration
+    	Whether to deny unsupported fields in -promscrape.config .
+Set to false in order to silently skip unsupported fields (default true)
+  -promscrape.configCheckInterval duration
     	Interval for checking for changes in '-promscrape.config' file.
 By default the checking is disabled.
 Send SIGHUP signal in order to force config check for changes
   -promscrape.consul.waitTime duration